The DAWN Program

 DAWN provides long-term support to women recovering from the ramifications of domestic violence.
 This is done through a mentoring process, where volunteers are matched with a client and provide in-home social support, assistance with practical issues and companionship.

-The program’s focus is to improve the safety, confidence, and community connectedness of abused women (and their children), thus improving their mental health and their ability to manage their lives, their children and their capacity to contribute to the community. program is designed to increase community engagement by strengthening ties between vulnerable women, trained volunteers, and local support networks.
+The program’s focus is to improve the safety, confidence, and community connectedness of abused women (and their children), thus improving their mental health and their ability to manage their lives, their children and their capacity to contribute to the community.
+The program is designed to increase community engagement by strengthening ties between vulnerable women, trained volunteers, and local support networks.

-Clients are referred by Family Support Workers, Counsellors, Emergency relief Workers, women’s refuges, other welfare services and police.
+Clients are referred by Family Support Workers, Counsellors, Emergency Relief Workers, women’s refuges, other welfare services and police.
 The complexities of the work involve assessment of safety, mental health, and sometimes child protection issues, involving a wide array of services from police to legal and allied health professionals.
-Most of the angels have helped clients to access services, including financial counselling, women’s support groups, and children’s services.
+Most of the mentors have helped clients to access services, including financial counselling, women’s support groups, and children’s services.
 They advocate for their clients with the Department of Housing, Centrelink, legal services and in locating services for their children.
 They will not only attend court with clients, but have attended parent teacher interviews, case conferences and VCAT.

 Call us on 9856 1500 to find out more about referrals into the DAWN Program.

 The DAWN mentoring program is provided in partnership with Manningham City Council and The Ian Potter Foundation.

 About The Ian Potter Foundation

 The Ian Potter Foundation is one of Australia’s major philanthropic foundations.
 The Foundation makes grants nationally to support charitable organisations working to benefit the community across a wide range of sectors including the arts, environment, science, medical research, education and community wellbeing.
 The Ian Potter Foundation aims to support and promote a healthy, vibrant, fair and sustainable Australia.